AI-powered interior design visualisation for Audley Villages

 The challenge

-Audley Villages, one of the UK's leading luxury retirement village operators, had a vision for 2025: Audley Bespoke, a new interior design service for new owners.
-The idea was to help people visualise their future apartment before they moved in.
+Audley Villages, the UK’s leading luxury retirement living brand, had a vision for 2026: Audley Bespoke, a new interior design service to enable a new owner to personalise their interior design before they even move in.

-Every Audley apartment is delivered as a blank canvas.
+Until now, every Audley property has been delivered as a blank canvas to make your own once you move in.
 White walls, cream carpet, empty rooms.
 For prospective owners making one of the biggest decisions of their later life, imagining what their new home could look like was a leap of faith.
 Show apartments helped, but they only showed one vision.
 Printed mood boards offered options, but they felt flat and impersonal.

 The growing number of people researching online before visiting faced an even bigger gap.
 They could see floor plans and empty room photographs, but there was nothing to bridge the distance between “bare magnolia walls” and “this feels like home.”